 SMIC's Hong Kong shares tumble after U.S. tightens export restrictions

-HONG KONG, Sept 28 (Reuters) - Hong Kong shares of Semiconductor Manufacturing International Corporation 0981.HK SMIC fell more than 7% on Monday after the United States imposed restrictions on exports to China's biggest chip maker, citing a risk of military use.
+HONG KONG, Sept 28 (Reuters) - Hong Kong-listed shares of Semiconductor Manufacturing International Corp 0981.HK fell more than 7% on Monday after the United States imposed restrictions on exports to China's biggest chip maker, citing a risk of military use.

-SMIC said it had not received any official notice of the restrictions and said it has no ties with the Chinese military.
+The company said it had not received any official notice of the restrictions and added it has no ties with the Chinese military.

 ((donny.kwok@thomsonreuters.com; +852 2843 6470; Reuters Messaging: donny.kwok.reuters.com@reuters.net))